kumu/docs/guides/bridge.md

 1. Draw connections **from** each person **to** their projects and their organization
 1. **Bridge** over the projects and organizations, connecting people directly to other people

-You can also apply bridging to the elements created by clustering.
+You can also bridge between the elements created by clustering.
 Let's say you were working with that same dataset (elements represent people, with project and organization data stored in fields) and you wanted to see a network of organizations connected to other organizations.
 Here's how you can do that:

 ```
 @settings {